Shining Through: Plot

-Meanwhile, Ed chances to see her in a newsreel of Hitler in a parade in Berlin.
-Ed's agents identify Dietrich as the man standing next to Linda in the film, and Ed heads to Germany to rescue her.
-Because he does not speak German, he assumes the identity of a wounded high-ranking German officer, who had his throat injured and cannot speak.
-He tracks down Linda and tells her she must leave with him, but Linda reveals that she has located her Jewish cousins.
-The next day, with the children in her care, Linda tracks down her relatives' hiding place in the city but finds it empty, as they have just been captured.
-When an Allied air raid hits, Linda runs for cover with the children.
-Back at the house, the frightened boy inadvertently reveals the existence of a hidden room in Dietrich's basement.
-Linda sneaks down there that night and surreptitiously photographs Dietrich's secret V-1 rocket blueprints.
-Dietrich nearly catches her before he reveals he has fallen in love with Linda and invites her to the opera.
-While there, Linda's cover is blown when Margrete's mother recognizes her.
-Dietrich is heartbroken and, once back at his house, Linda sees him loading his gun.

-Linda then catches Margrete using a pay phone to report in to her Gestapo superiors.
-Margrete shoots Linda and reveals that she is a double agent.
-The two struggle, and Linda overpowers Margrete and kills her.
-Linda hides in the laundry chute, escaping the German forces who raid Margrete's apartment.
+Ed glimpses Linda in a newsreel of Adolf Hitler in a parade in Berlin.
+When his agents identify Dietrich standing next to her, he heads to Germany to rescue her, assuming the identity of a high-ranking German officer unable to speak due to war injuries.
+When he locates Linda, she refuses to leave with him, revealing she has found the location of her Jewish cousins.

+Accompanied by Dietrich's children, Linda arrives at her relatives' hiding place and learns they've been captured.
+An Allied air raid forces them to take cover and the frightened boy inadvertently reveals the existence of a hidden room in Dietrich's basement.
+Linda sneaks in later and photographs V-1 rocket blueprints, narrowly avoiding detection by Dietrich.
+He confesses he has fallen in love with her and invites her to the opera where Linda's cover is blown by Margrete's mother Olga Leiner.
+They return home and Linda sees the heartbroken Dietrich loading his gun.
+When she sees Margrete using a pay phone to contact her Gestapo superiors, Margrete shoots Linda and reveals she's a double agent.
+Linda kills Margrete after a struggle and escapes her apartment via a laundry chute.

-Badly wounded, Linda is found by Ed and Friedrichs, who take her to the railway station.
-Ed and Linda travel to the Swiss-German border.
-Ed's mute act fails to sway the border guards, forcing him to shoot his way out.
-Carrying Linda, he struggles toward the border.
-The German sniper guarding it shoots and wounds him twice, but he gets himself and Linda across before collapsing.
-Back in the present, Linda reveals that while she and Ed recovered from their injuries in a Swiss hospital, the microfilm of the secret German documents was retrieved from a hiding place inside her glove, and the Allies successfully bombed the V1 installation.
-Ed then walks out to join the interview, and they reveal that they have been happily married ever since.
+Ed and Friedrichs find Linda badly wounded, and Ed and Linda travel by train to the Swiss-German border.
+The border guards aren't convinced of Ed's cover story and he shoots his way through to the border, carrying Linda.
+A German sniper shoots him twice but he gets himself and Linda across before collapsing.

+In the present, Linda reveals that while she and Ed recovered from their injuries in a Swiss hospital, the microfilm of the secret German documents was retrieved from a hiding place inside her glove and the Allies successfully bombed the V1 installation.
+Ed then joins the interview, and they reveal they've been happily married ever since.